KoviRobi/PartIIProject/README.md

 ## Runtime
 The AST/runtime objects (mainly the *Value objects).
 ValueHelper contains code to convert Java values to Scheme values

-### Trampoline
-This is backwards, but what happens is application returns a TrampolineValue, which is bounce()d [applied until it returns a non-TrampolineValue] by either a fencepost of sequencing (the last TrampolineValue in a sequence gets passed up, only values that would be popped due to sequencing throwing values away are bounced()) or the top level value guard.
-Trampolines are also responsible for exception handling.

 ## Experiments
 This folder contains things that I found unsufficiently documented so